statamic/v2-docs/content/collections/fieldtypes/assets.md

   -
     name: max_files
     type: int
     description: The maximum number of allowed files.
 If left blank, there will be no limit.
+If set to 1, the asset will be saved as a string instead of an array
   -
     name: restrict
     type: bool